-Cell phones are permitted in school, and we ask that they be turned OFF.
+Cell phones are permitted in school, and we ask that it is turned OFF.
 They are not to be out, and you are not permitted to be on them once you enter the classroom or use them in hallways during class change.
-The same applies to Headphones, AirPods, iPods and other MP3 players.
-If you need to make a phone call, ask your classroom teacher to give you a pass to come to the main office in an emergency.
+The same is true for Headphones of any sort, AirPods, iPods and other MP3 players.
+If you need to make a phone call, ask your classroom teacher to give you a pass to come to the main office if it is an emergency.